adriancerejo/watch-classifier/README.md

 # watch-classifier
 Predicts the brand of a watch given an image using a CNN

+Check out the deployed version here: https://watch-classifier.onrender.com/

 ![Watch Classification Demo](demo/demo.gif)